abracadaniel22/transmog-collection/README.md

 ## Setup

-When requirements above are setup, just download the addon into the Interface/Addons folder.
+After installing the module on the server, just download the addon into the Interface/Addons folder of the client.

-Bag item icon overlay can be turned off and some other things can be setup by using the `/tc`.
+The bag item icon overlay can be turned off and some other things can be setup by using the `/tc` command.

 ## Screenshots